zephrax/serverless-consul-variables/README.md

 Then inside of your project's `serverless.yml` file add the following to the plugins section.
 You should change the consul host & port to match your build environment.

+**FYI**: It defaults to this values with no need to put them in `serverless.yml`.
+If you use other values, please, put what you need here.
 ```yaml
 custom:
   serverless-consul-variables: